Flow Engineering – Learning to Lead from the Inside Out

 00:26:05

 So these elements of action, they're similar at every scale, which is one reason why we like this.
-Um, as an individual, Sharon has to go through this loop on an ongoing basis of perceiving, deciding, and acting.
-The teams have to operate in a similar fashion.
-And even at an organizational level, they're taking a massive amount of information, trying to make sense of it, making decisions and taking actions collectively.
-So when we look at the fastest way to build flow, you need to look at psychological alignment as your first step, helping disparate parties to build a shared view and doing it together, building it together as the most powerful way to get that joint ownership on the basis of shared view, you can begin to get shared goals.
-And from that shared activity, this kind of unification is created by building these maps together, especially.
-So if you look just in summary flow engineering, mapping your path to success, um, we've looked at outcome maps and how Sharon used these to clarify the goals that our team was trying to accomplish value stream maps, that she used to identify the exact challenge and limitation that her team was facing.
+Um, as an individual, Sharon has to go through this loop on an ongoing basis of perceiving, deciding and acting.
+The teams have to operate in a similar fashion, and even at an organizational level, they're taking in a massive amount of information, trying to make sense of it, making decisions and taking actions collectively.
+So when we look at the fastest way to build flow, you need to look at psychological alignment as your first step.
+Helping disparate parties to build a shared view and doing it together, building it together is the most powerful way to get that joint ownership on the basis of shared view, you can begin to get shared goals and from that shared activity, this kind of unification is created by building these maps together, especially.

-And then dependency maps, uh, that Sharon used to identify isolate the exact thing that was holding her team up, which ended up being outside of her team entirely, which is why we come back to bringing Kim in, to take a look at what are the shared outcomes that both Kim and Sharon can align to?
+So if you look just in summary flow engineering, mapping your path to success, um, we've looked at outcome maps and how Sharon used these to clarify the goals that her team was trying to accomplish.
+Value stream maps that she used to identify the exact challenge and limitation that her team was facing.
+And then dependency maps, uh, that Sharon used to identify and isolate the exact thing that was holding her team up, which ended up being outside of her team entirely, which is why we come back to bringing Kim in to take a look at what are the shared outcomes that both Kim and Sharon can align to?
 What are they both trying to accomplish?
-How can we best mesh their individual perspectives beginning then to look at the aspects of the value stream that are shared by both Kim and Sharon looking at improvement opportunities that would also benefit Kim and her team, uh, enormously as well as Sharon.
-And so in summary, without com mapping, what we're doing is especially we're clarifying goals.
-There's a lot of different techniques that can be used frameworks and so forth for doing this.
-The real purpose is just getting that clarity and shared understanding, um, on the value stream mapping.
+How can we best mesh their individual perspectives beginning then to look at the aspects of the value stream that are shared by both Kim and Sharon, looking at improvement opportunities that would also benefit Kim and her team, uh, enormously as well as Sharon.

-Again, there's many different approaches you can take, but your real goal is to identify the constraints in your process and then independency mapping.
-Your focus is how to address those constraints, understanding inside the value stream what's, uh, what's actually driving efficiency or impediments.
+And so in summary, without outcome mapping, what we're doing is, especially we're clarifying goals, there's a lot of different techniques that can be used, frameworks and so forth for doing this.
+The real purpose is just getting that clarity and shared understanding.
+Um, on the value stream mapping, again, there's many different approaches you can take, but your real goal is to identify the constraints in your process.
+And then dependency mapping your focus is how to address those constraints, understanding inside the value stream what's, uh, what's actually driving efficiency or impediments.
 So one thing we'd like to leave you with is emphasizing the power of building shared clarity as a foundation for collaboration.
-So Steve and I are working on a book with it, revolution that's due out next fall.
-So the books on succeeding with value stream management, by building clarity value in flow, we're delighted to have a chance to be sharing this as a summary of that material in advance.
-We can really use your help as well.
-We're looking for stories from your experience of where you've seen cross team dependencies work or lead the failures and difficulties.
-Um, we'd love to include any of that in the book, or just use that to inform our understanding we're available@inside-out.work.
-Uh, we have a newsletter, a bi-weekly newsletter as well as weekly office hours.
-We'd love to connect with you more and discuss, uh, what you're seeing in the world of work.
+So Steve and I are working on a book with IT Revolution that's due out next fall.
+So the book's on succeeding with Value Stream Management by building clarity, value and flow.
+We're delighted to have a chance to be sharing this as a summary of that material in advance, but we can really use your help as well.
+We're looking for stories from your experience of where you've seen cross team dependencies work or lead to failures and difficulties.
+Um, we'd love to include any of that in the book or just use that to inform our understanding.
+We're available at Inside Out work.
+Uh, we have a newsletter, um, biweekly newsletter as well as weekly office hours.
+We'd love to connect with you more and discuss, uh, what you're seeing in the world of, uh, work.
 Thank you so much.